Azure/AzureDataLake/docs/Release_Notes/2017/2017_04_24/USQL_Release_Notes_2017_04_24.md

 The identifiers referenced inside a package definition will be resolved in the static context of the package definition, similarly to table-valued functions and procedures.

-If conflicting assemblies or references are being referenced, imported or deployed, errors are raised once a package is getting imported in the main U-SQL script.
+If conflicting assemblies or references are being referenced, imported or deployed, errors are raised once a package gets imported in the main U-SQL script.

 Since they are a meta data object they are subject to the database-level access control.